syedabdulmannan/gitops-register-app/README.md

 uncomment authorizekey and public authentication

 sudo service sshd reload

+cd .ssh/
+ls

+open the authorized key file
+and paste the id_rsa.pub key

+we are adding the public key of the master node

 ============================================================= Install and Configure the SonarQube =============================================================
 ## Update Package Repository and Upgrade Packages